Use motivational mantras to convince yourself you’re invincible and you’re far more likely to clock a new personal best at The Big Half

 “There is lots of evidence showing that what we say to ourselves can influence how we feel and how we perform in sport,” says Andy Lane, professor of sports psychology at the University of Wolverhampton.

-I sometimes talk to myself as if I’m an encouraging outsider when I’m struggling or suffering on a run.
-It’s what Thompson calls the ‘cheerleader on your shoulder’ approach.
+Talking to yourself as if you are an encouraging outsider when struggling or suffering on a run is what Thompson calls the ‘cheerleader on your shoulder’ approach.
 While it can be useful, the mind has a tendency to wander off when you’re just chatting to yourself (it’s known as dissociative conversational chatter).
 And that’s what makes the mantra so powerful.